-FASB Statement No. 158 on Defined Benefit Postretirement Plans on its balance sheet.
+FASB Statement No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans (FAS 158), issued in September 2006, requires a bank that sponsors a single-employer defined benefit postretirement plan, such as a pension plan or health care plan, to recognize the funded status of each such plan on its balance sheet.
 An overfunded plan is recognized as an asset while an underfunded plan is recognized as a liability.
 As of the end of the fiscal year when a bank initially applies FAS 158, the postretirement plan amounts recognized on the bank's balance sheet before applying FAS 158 must be adjusted to recognize gains or losses, prior service costs or credits, and transition assets or obligations that have not yet been included in the net periodic benefit cost of its plans.
 These adjustment amounts are recognized directly in equity capital as components of the ending balance of accumulated other comprehensive income (AOCI), net of tax.
 Thereafter, a bank must recognize certain gains and losses and prior service costs or credits that arise during each reporting period, net of tax, as a component of other comprehensive income (OCI) and, hence, AOCI.
 Postretirement plan amounts carried in AOCI are adjusted as they are subsequently recognized in earnings as components of the plans' net periodic benefit cost.
 For further information on accounting for defined benefit postretirement plans, banks should refer to FAS 158; FASB Statement No. 87, Employers' Accounting for Pensions (FAS 87); and FASB Statement No. 106, Employers' Accounting for Postretirement Benefits Other Than Pensions (FAS 106).